The Wedding Photography Zone

-After that, I sometimes go online and scan some favourite photographer’s portfolios, not so much to steal any ideas but to remind myself of what makes a great wedding shoot and to get inspiration for some different shots.
+After that, I sometimes go online and scan some favourite photographer’s portfolios.
+Not so much to steal any ideas but to remind myself of what makes a great wedding shoot.
+Also to get inspiration for some different shots.
 I also look through some of my favourite images from weddings I have photographed with a similar theme to the upcoming shoot.

 So, I get up early in the morning after a great night, and do a final check of my gear before packing it all up.
 Having back-ups of everything helps to calm my mind should any "nastiness" happen during the day.
 All the while I am thinking "weddings".

-It is strange but if the kids are playing up and screaming the house down, or if I have some crappy things I need to sort out “mañana” or even if I have a really bad cold, as soon as I get in the car and head for the venue, I feel like I am in the good old zone!
+It is strange but sometimes the kids are playing up and screaming the house down.
+Sometimes I have some crappy things I need to sort out "mañana" or sometimes I have a really bad cold.
+However, as soon as I get in the car and head for the venue, I feel like I am in the good old zone!

-If shooting weddings as a newbie, try and get yourself a routine that you go through before every wedding you shoot.
+If you are shooting weddings as a newbie, try and get yourself a routine that you go through before every wedding you shoot.
 That should get you in your comfort zone if nothing else.